dbmcclain/Astronomy/README.md

 ---
 Angular rotation of vectors about arbitrary axis - specify vector and rotation axis with angular pole position on the unit sphere.
 No Euler angle stuff needed.
 No singularities near poles.
 No gimbal lock near zenith - but your telescope might not be so forgiving.

-General rotations can be computed in a completely reference frame agnostic manner.
+General rotations can be computed in a reference frame agnostic manner.
 Any vector, V, can be decomposed into a compoonent parallel to the rotation axis, P, and a vector perpendicular to the axis.
 Under rotation, the parallel component remains unchanged.
 The parallel component has magnitude equal to (P•V) (a vector dot-product), and the perpendicular component is ((P✕V)✕P) - using vector cross-products.
 Rotation of the vector diminishes that perpendicular component, and adds a component in the direction of (P✕V).
 ```
   rot - vectors are unit vectors specified as pole positions on the unit sphere,
         using longitude and latitude pairs.